2018 Nissan Rogue CVT Fluid Replacement Procedure

 Post

 And for gosh sakes use some sort of scan tool when you do this.
 A scanguage 2 can be had for under $150 and will pay for itself on the first drain and fill.
 Eneos Nissan ns3 is the same color and probably the manufacture for nissans oem fluid can be ordered from napa for half the price of ns3 from the dealer.
 Just driving your car isn’t a very accurate way to complete this job.
-I plugged in my scanner yesterday an hour after letting my car set and the trans temp was 98 degrees and rose up to 150 in less than 5 miles on a 55 degree day.
+I plugged in my scanner yesterday an hour after letting my car set and the transmission temp was 98 degrees and rose up to 150 in less than 5 miles on a 55 degree day.
 From a cold start at 40 degrees it took almost 20 minutes of idling to get the fluid up to 111-120 which is the temp you wanna pull your overflow plug to level the fluid.
 On a warm day that same cold start can reach service temps in half that time.
 Just pulling the plug without knowing the actual temp is a shot in the dark.
 Even my infrared gun was off by as much as 10 degrees.
 This job isn’t hard and with the proper tools you can do this every 10-20k for less than the cost of 1 dealer service at 60k and potentially stave off any cvt issues down the road.
 My scanguage won’t work on my 09 so drain and fills replacing exactly what came out result in the same amount on the dipstick.

 User avatar